 If you want to improve the speed of an ownCloud installation, while at the same time increasing its security, you can enable HTTP/2 support for Apache.
-Please be aware that most browsers require HTTP/2 to be used with SSL enabled.
+Please be aware that most browsers require

 Apache Processes

 An Apache process uses around 12MB of RAM.
 Apache should be configured so that the maximum number of HTTPD processes times 12MB is lower than the amount of RAM.
 Otherwise the system begins to swap and the performance goes down.